 So your subscribers missed the last round of orders to deliver in time for Father’s Day?

 Not a problem.
-Gift cards can be delivered digitally — that’s how simple Dollar Shave Club made its gift card buying experience.
+Gift cards can be delivered digitally — that’s how Dollar Shave Club made its gift card buying experience so simple.

 Gift cards are the ideal solution for last-minute shoppers and an easy way to give a final boost to your Father’s Day marketing revenue.